CVE-2012-3870

 02 // Vulnerability Mechanism

-Step 1: Authentication: The attacker must first authenticate to the Open Constructor application with a valid user account.
+Step 1: Authentication: The attacker must first authenticate to the Open Constructor application, likely as a registered user, as indicated by the vulnerability description mentioning 'remote authenticated users'.

 03 // Deep Technical Analysis